 are added to the dough to speed up the process, and yet more to preserve it

-and give it shelf life; in short, why not step up to baking your own
+and give it shelf-life; in short, why not step up to baking your own

 The only slightly time-consuming part is pitting the olives.
 Do it carefully.
-I count the olives, squash with the glass, depit, pop the pits in the glass, then count the pits.
-It saves a visit to the dentist.
+I count them, squash each one with the glass, and pop them in a jar.

 We are fortunate to have free power during the day, so we call it the solar olive bread recipe.

-That's ten colours in one meal.
+That is ten colours in one meal.

 With a lunch like this you can enjoy butter instead of the dreaded margarine on your olive bread recipe.

-Notice that the meal is
+Notice that this meal is